srlinuxamericas/N92-evpn/README.md

 curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"
 ```

+Logout and login for the sudo privileges to take effect.

 Use the below command to clone this repo to your VM.

 ```bash